 We take privacy and data protection seriously

-The protection of your privacy rights, when processing personal data, is a matter of the highest priority for our company.
-When you visit our website, our web server automatically saves the IP of your Internet Service Provider, the website from which you are visiting us from as well as the date and duration of your visit.
+The protection of your privacy rights, when processing personal data, is extremely important to us.
+When you visit our website, our web servers store the IP of your internet service provider, the website from which you visit us, the web pages you visit on our site and the date and duration of the visit as standard.
 This information is of compelling importance for the technical transmission of the websites and the secure service operation.
 There will not be any personalised evaluation of this data.

-As soon as you send us data via the contact form, this data will be saved on our server as part of the data protection service.
-Your data will be exclusively utilised for processing your request.
-Your data will be treated with the strictest confidentiality.
-The data will not be transferred to any third party.
+If you send us data via the contact form, this data will be stored on our servers as part of the data backup process.
+Your data will be used by us exclusively to process your request.
+Your data will be treated with the strictest confidentiality The data will not be transferred to any third party

 Phone: +49 9181 906-0

-This also applies in cases where you have requested us to provide you with information, material and/or when we have to answer your questions.
-We will, of course, always notify you in advance in such cases.
+This also applies in cases where you have requested us to provide you with information, material and/or when we answer your requests.
+In such cases, you will always be notified of this.
 We also only save data which you have automatically or voluntarily submitted to us.

-When you utilise our services, we only generally collect the data which is necessary for us to provide the services required.
-Sometimes we will request additional information, but this is always voluntary.
+When you utilise our services, we generally collect only the data which is necessary for us to provide the services required.
+Sometimes we may request additional information, but this is always voluntary.
 When we process personal data, we only do this to be able to provide you with our services, or in order to pursue our commercial objectives.

 The website provider uses server log files to automatically collect and store information that your browser automatically transmits to us.
-The information collected relates to the following:
+This information is: